happy family of three

 So, outside of financial research (which can be strenuous and tiring), you should understand plan types and how their quality could impact your care.

-2. HMOs only allow you to see physicians that are within your network, and you need a referral from your PCP to see a specialist.
+2. HMOs only allow you to see physicians within your network, and you need a referral from your PCP to see a specialist.
 While you can add a deductible and copay, they’re usually low.

 3. HSAs include a health savings account, which lets you save money tax-free to pay for future medical expenses.
-However, these do have a higher deductible than other plan types but are usually the least expensive option.
+However, these have a higher deductible than other plan types but are usually the least expensive option.

 Generally speaking, PPOs and HMOs offer more coverage for a higher premium.
 Meanwhile, HSAs and catastrophic health plans cover less for a lower premium.
-So always check your plan type, and know which plans best suit you and your needs.
+So always check your plan type and know which plans best suit you and your needs.

 shutterstock 1814781029-4